Chad travel guide

 There’s a heightened threat of terrorist attack globally against UK interests and British nationals from groups or individuals motivated by the conflict in Iraq and Syria.
 You should be vigilant at this time.

-Local laws reflect the fact that Chad is a predominantly Muslim country.
 You should respect local traditions, customs, laws and religions at all times and be aware of your actions to ensure that they do not offend other cultures or religious beliefs, especially during the holy month of Ramadan or if you intend to visit religious areas.
+See Travelling during Ramadan

 Penalties for the use and possession of drugs are severe and usually include a prison sentence.
 Conditions in local prisons are harsh.

 Photographing of military sites, government buildings and airports is prohibited.
-Other photography requires a government permit.
+Other photography needs a government permit.

 You should carry identification at all times (either a residence permit or a certified copy of your passport).
 Failure to produce ID can lead to detention by the police, or delays should you have to leave the country.